 For more than 25 years there’s been a restaurant at 1 Windsor Terrace, offering some of the nicest views in Dublin.
 In 2010 Sebastien Masi and Kirsten Batt took over Locks, added Brasserie to the name, and set about creating as much of a buzz here as at their sister restaurant, the excellent Pearl Brasserie.

-Thrills don’t stop at dessert time either, with everything from chocolate pavé to mango and passionfruit pannacotta delivering exciting flavours.
+Thrills don’t stop at dessert time either, with dishes like Dulce Panna Cotta, Quinoa, Beetroot Sorbet, Chocolate Shortbread delivering exciting flavours, and there's a selection of five Cheeses, served with Barley Crisps, Figs, Smoked Onions.
 The cellar is stocked with a wide selection of predominantly French bottles and there are plenty of choices by the glass.

-Front of house, the mainly French team deliver quality service although it could sometimes be more engaging.
+Front of house, the mainly French team deliver quality service to match the impeccable food.

 The bill for à la carte dining can add up, but you can expect a memorable meal in this smart and fashionable brasserie.